klaviyo/node-klaviyo/README.md

 ## Deprecation Notice

-This SDK and its associated [NPM Package](https://www.npmjs.com/package/node-klaviyo) is set to be deprecated on 2023-04-01 and will not receive further updates.
-To continue receiving API and SDK improvements, please follow the instructions below to migrate to the new Klaviyo Node SDK, which you can find on [Github](https://github.com/klaviyo/klaviyo-node-sdk).
+This SDK and its associated [NPM Package](https://www.npmjs.com/package/node-klaviyo) is deprecated and set to be retired on 2024-01-01 and will not receive further updates.
+Use our latest Klaviyo Node SDK to take advantage of our new APIs and to continue to receive SDK updates.
+You can find out latest Klaviyo Node SDK linked [here](https://github.com/klaviyo/klaviyo-api-node).

+If you need help migrating, please follow the instructions below and read our [Migrating from V1/V2 to the new Klaviyo APIs](https://developers.klaviyo.com/en/docs/migrating-from-v1v2-to-the-new-klaviyo-apis) and [Comparison between v1/v2 and new APIs](https://developers.klaviyo.com/en/docs/apis_comparison_chart).

 ## Migration Instructions